 - A standard assessment will be employed throughout area B courses to measure students' ability to write in standard academic English.
 Assessment would yield a numerical score in rhetorical, grammatical and mechanical categories based on a rubric developed for 2000-level courses. - 2.
-Scores will be compared to post-ENGL 1102 scores to see if area B modifications have improved student writing competence. - 3.
+Scores will be compared to post-ENGL 1102 scores to see if area B modifications have affected student writing competence.
+[See step 1b for description of ENGL 1102 assessments and appendix for Learning Outcome assessment rubric]. - 3.
 The standard assessment rubric will also be employed in courses in areas C, D, and E for which writing competence is an outcome of the core area.
-Scores will be compared to ENGL 1102 scores to measure improvement.
+Scores will be compared to ENGL 1102 scores to measure the effect of core revisions.
+Further, by adding an assessment of writing competence to the instruments already employed each semester in assessing core courses, baseline data can be collected in fall 2014-spring 2015; this data will then be compared to the post-implementation writing assessment to determine the effect of the QEP on undergraduate students' writing/language skills.